Rajvardhanshete/AINewsSummerizer/README.md

-# AINewsSummerizer
+# AI News Summerizer
-Web Application for summarizing news on interest of user
+Web Application for summarizing news on Interest of User